Skip to content

 Do I have to give my insurer my driving licence information?

-You aren’t required to give your insurer your driving licence number, but it can simplify the princess.
-A service called MyLicence, developed by the DVLA and MIB, uses your licence number to let your insurer automatically see your driving records and information, so you don’t have to input it manually.
+You aren’t required to give your insurer your driving licence number, but it can make your quote more accurate.
+A government service called View Driving Record, developed by the DVLA and available through the Gov website, uses your licence number to let your insurer automatically see your driving records and information, so you don’t have to input it manually.

 It also means your insurer can set premiums more accurately based on the full information they’ll receive by using this service.